 - Make sure no single person has complete control over your campaign's financial activities.
 You should build in steps for independent quality review or spot-check financial transactions.
 For example, the person who enters contribution transactions into C-SMART should not also be responsible for depositing those contributions into the campaign's bank account.
 Another simple control is to have someone double-check all bill payments before the checks are mailed to vendors.
 Think of these as the "checks and balances" in your operation. - Make sure your staff is well trained.
 Provide proper training and guidance to everyone working on your campaign.
 This can be done by creating simple and clearly written procedures and job descriptions, sending staff members to CFB trainings, and encouraging staff to regularly review CFB materials.
-If practical, assemble these job descriptions and procedures into binders, or post them on office bulletin boards for campaign staff to review. - Limit the number of people who have access to your committee's checking account, log-in information for C-SMART and C-Access, and documentation.
+If practical, assemble these job descriptions and procedures into binders, or post them on office bulletin boards for campaign staff to review. - \ Limit the number of people who have access to your committee's checking account, log-in information for C-SMART and C-Access, and documentation.

 Ideally, a campaign should use the fewest number of people needed to both accomplish the work and maintain a separation of duties.
 These can be paid staff members or responsible volunteers.
+See Chapter 10: Campaign Internal Controls for more information about internal controls your campaign should establish.